rapidsai/gpu-bdb/README.md

 cd gpu_bdb/queries/q07/
 ```

 The queries assume that they can attach to a running Dask cluster.
-Cluster address and other benchmark configuration lives in a yaml file.
-You will need to fill this out as appropriate.
+Cluster address and other benchmark configuration lives in a yaml file (`gpu_bdb/benchmark_runner/becnhmark_config.yaml`).
+You will need to fill this out as appropriate if you are not using the Slurm cluster configuration.

 ```bash
 conda activate rapids-gpu-bdb